-How could any attorney or medical expert argue, that a novel "vaccine", never subjected to any long term safety trial (which is standard procedure) could be considered reasonably safe for injection into billions of people?
-To propound an unprecedented genetic "vaccine" should be mandatory, defies all reason, logic and good practice- and arguably (in the presence of any duty) potentially constitutes criminal negligence (see future section on International Law and Crimes against Humanity).
+How could any attorney or medical expert argue, that a novel "vaccine", never subjected to any long term safety trial (which is standard procedure) be considered reasonably safe for injection into billions of people?
+To propound that an unprecedented genetic "vaccine" should be mandatory, defies all reason, logic and good practice- and arguably (in the presence of any duty) potentially constitutes criminal negligence (see future section on International Law and Crimes against Humanity).

 Even Dr. Fauci is on record stating his substantive concerns with a 12-18 month timeline.
-According to Rick Bright, former head of Biomedical Advanced Research and Development Authority, to have a "vaccine" that quickly would require everything to go perfect; and "We've never seen everything go perfectly.
+According to Rick Bright, former head of Biomedical Advanced Research and Development Authority, to have a "vaccine" that quickly would require everything to go perfect; and per Bright, "We've never seen everything go perfectly.
 I think it's going to take longer than that."

 The speed with which researchers and pharmaceutical companies have responded to the coronavirus epidemic has been described as "unprecedented" by Dr Jerome Kim, Director-General of the International Vaccine Institute.

 The leading Covid 19 "vaccines" are not traditional vaccines but are based on novel and untested theories (e.g. cytoplasmic protein manipulation by means of nucleic acid injection utilizing mRNA).
 These types of Biologics have no track record and have never been deployed previously as a vaccine.
 No one knows or could know what the long term mutagenic effects will be, given these Next Generation Platforms are commonly, consistently and uniformly described as unprecedented.
 Taking judicial notice of the definition of the term "unprecedented", there can be no reasonable basis for the sine qua non common belief that novel "vaccines" are safe.